Doctor of Philosophy (Queensland University of Technology), Master of Information Technology (Research) (Queensland University of Technology)

 - Awarded a PhD on the topic of "Semantics, Verification, and Implementation of Workflows with Cancellation Regions and OR-joins" from QUT in Nov 2006

-- Attracted external funds for QUT in excess of AUD $5 million as a chief investigator across 22 research programs since 2011
+- Attracted external funds for QUT in excess of AUD 6 million as a chief investigator across 28 research programs since 2011

-- Google h-index: 36, 6000+ citations; Scopus h-index: 27, 3000+ citations (March 2023)
+- Google h-index: 40, 7800+ citations; Scopus h-index: 30, 4200+ citations (June 2024)

 - Research interests: Process Mining, Process Automation, Data Quality, Robotic process automation, Business process analytics (simulation, monitoring, mining), Workflow patterns and Yet Another Workflow Language, Petri nets and Reset nets

 As an international BPM researcher and educator, Prof Wynn has served as a co-chair for conferences and workshops, program committee member for international conferences, grant assessor for the ARC research council, PhD thesis examiner, and a reviewer of international journals.
-She was a program committee chair of the 2nd International Conference on Process Mining 2020 and the International Conference on Business Process Management 2021 and invited as an expert member to contribute to the CRC Food Agility: Mission Food for Life 2020 project.
-She was a co-editor of a special Issue on Robotic Process Automation (RPA) in the Computers in Industry Journal (2021) and is a co-editor of a special Issue on Managing the Dynamics of Business Processes in the Business & Information Systems Engineering journal (2023).
+She was a program committee chair of the 2nd International Conference on Process Mining 2020 and the International Conference on Business Process Management 2021 and was invited as an expert member to contribute to the CRC Food Agility: Mission Food for Life 2020 project.
+She was a co-editor of a special Issue on Robotic Process Automation (RPA) in the Computers in Industry Journal (2021) and is a co-editor of a special Issue on Managing the Dynamics of Business Processes in the Business & Information Systems Engineering journal (2023-2024).

-Prof Wynn was recognised as a recipient of QUT Vice-Chancellor’s Excellence Award (individual) for exceptional sustained performance and outstanding achievement in two categories (Research, Partnerships and Engagement), 2018 and a recipient of QUT Vice-Chancellor’s Excellence Award (individual) for research excellence in 2022.
+Prof Wynn was recognised as a recipient of the QUT Vice-Chancellor’s Excellence Award (individual) for exceptional sustained performance and outstanding achievement in two categories (Research, Partnerships and Engagement), in 2018 and a recipient of QUT Vice-Chancellor’s Excellence Award (individual) for research excellence in 2022.

 Additional information

 Prof Wynn has extensive knowledge of information systems, data architecture, data quality, workflow technologies and process-oriented data mining.
-She has over fifteen years of experience in conducting applied research across multiple Australian sectors engaging with logistics, healthcare, insurance, utility, education, government, mining, and agri-food supply chains to pinpoint inefficiencies and derive data-driven improvements
+She has over fifteen years of experience in conducting applied research across multiple Australian sectors engaging with logistics, healthcare, insurance, utility, education, government, mining, and agri-food supply chains to pinpoint inefficiencies and derive data-driven improvements.

 - Type